-I’d argue finding a job better than your previous position has to be the most basic requirement of a job search.
-A better definition would have to account for your ability to succeed once you accept a job offer.
+Finding a job better than your previous position should be the most basic requirement of a job search.
+A better, more comprehensive definition has to account for your ability to succeed once you accept that new job offer.
 Both seem simple yet people fail time and time again meet either requirement.
 It’s not for lack of trying so much as it is from a lack of guidance.

-Bad career advice usually falls into one of four source categories:
+Bad career advice usually falls into one of the following source categories impacting new and experienced job seekers alike:

 1. College career service center focused on every graduate finding a job, any job